 Effective September 9, 2011, the fee to receive or renew a non-resident producer license for Illinois resident producers will increase to $250.00.
 Indiana Code § 27-1-20-12(a) requires the Department to impose fees on other states' insurance professionals equal to what the other state charges Indiana's insurance professionals.
 Illinois imposes a $250.00 fee for a two-year non-resident producer license; therefore, Indiana must impose an equal fee to Illinois producers applying for or renewing non-resident producer licenses in Indiana.
 Other increased fees for Illinois non-resident licenses are listed below:

-Licenses issued or renewed after July 1, 2007 are for a two year period.
+Licenses issued or renewed after July 1, 2007 are for a two year period, based on birth month.